halivan/call/README.md

     - Generate your unique ID.
     - Share your ID with a friend.
     - Enter your friend’s ID and click "Connect" to start the call.

+Alternatively, you can see the live version of the project [here](https://halivan.github.io/call/).

 ## Notes